 Buckinghamshire

 § This page gives an overview of the Buckinghamshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Buckinghamshire is a large district combining historic towns, countryside, and part of the Chiltern Hills AONB.
 High Wycombe is the largest town, with a historic market and theatre, while Aylesbury, Amersham, and Buckingham add local heritage.
 Marlow sits on the River Thames, with a famous suspension bridge and riverside walks.
 The Chiltern Hills provide chalk escarpments, beech woodlands, and scenic villages, while the Vale of Aylesbury offers fertile farmland and open landscapes.
 The mix of rivers, hills, towns, and villages defines its varied geography.

-The administrative boundary of Buckinghamshire can be viewed on OpenStreetMap: District Boundary of Buckinghamshire.
+The administrative boundary of Buckinghamshire can also be viewed on OpenStreetMap: District Boundary of Buckinghamshire.

 Key Facts about Buckinghamshire